 It was no empty platitude to say that Szabad Nép conveyed the voice of the party.
 The phone on the editor in chief's desk would often ring in the morning with Mátyás Rákosi on the line, criticizing something in yesterday's paper or giving instructions.
 Likewise, the voice might be that of Gerő or Révai.
 On other occasions, Betlen would return from some party meeting and, referring to his notes, would explain to the section editors what tasks the party leaders had assigned to the paper.
 I received regular instructions from István Friss, head of the economic policy department at party headquarters.
-In a sense, I had two masters: my superiors were at the same time the editor in chief of the paper and the head of the paper's other specialist sections.
+In a sense, I had two masters: my superiors were at the same time the editor in chief of the paper and the head of the party economic policy department.
+There was similar dual control over the heads of the paper's other specialist sections.